brandonbuttars/fortemFrontEndExercise/README.md

 ### 7. Email Repo Link

-Once you feel it's ready, shoot an email to brandon.buttars@fortemtech.com with a link to the repo.
-Make sure it's public so we can access it or if you need to keep it private make sure user `brandonbuttars` can access it.
+Once you feel it's ready, shoot an email to `brandon.buttars@fortemtech.com` with a link to the repo.
+Make sure it's a private repo and that user `brandonbuttars` can access it.